alttch/eva3/UPDATE.rst

 ===================

 New UC Driver and LM Extensions API require strict validation of module params (config, state / action for UC drivers) if supported by module.
-All modules included in EVA ICS default distribution, have got validation support built-in.
+All modules, included in EVA ICS default distribution, have got validation support built-in.

 After applying update, controller error log should be checked as well as list